preciofishbone/OmniaDocsG2/pages/version-history/index.rst

-Check Version History and use an earlier version
+Check version history and use an earlier version
 =================================================

-Every time you save changes to a page (including when you publish) a new Version History node for the page is created.
+Every time you save changes to a page (including when you publish) a new version history node for the page is created.
 You can check earlier versions and you can revert to an earlier version and continue working with that version, if needed.

-Do the following to see Version History:
+Do the following to see version history:

 1. Go to the page.
-2. If you're editing the page, save the draft or discard changes, or the Version History option will not be available.
+2. If you're editing the page, save the draft or discard changes, or the version history option will not be available.
 3. Open the action menu and select VERSION HISTORY.

 .. image:: page-version-history-menu-new3.png